empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 --gpu-id 0
 ```

-With `config_distilbert.cfg` as a configuration file, it trains a model from scratch with the training corpus in `paths.train`.
-When you use `config_distilbert_add.cfg` as a configuration, spaCy will load an already trained model from the
-directory `quillgrammar/models/current`, and continue training on the data in `paths.train`.
+With `config_distilbert.cfg` as a configuration file, this command trains a model from scratch with the training corpus in `paths.train`.
+With `config_distilbert_add.cfg` as a configuration file, spaCy will load an already trained model from the directory `quillgrammar/models/current`, and continue training on the data in `paths.train`.
 This is convenient if an
 existing model needs to be updated with some additional (e.g. manually labelled Quill) data.
 To create a training corpus
-with new Quill data, format the data like the other training files (see for example`data/training/quill_labels_20231101_train.ndjson`), and rerun the previous step (`prepare_spacy_training_corpus.py`) with only the new
+with new Quill data, format the data like the other training files (see for example `data/training/quill_labels_20231101_train.ndjson`), and rerun the previous step (`prepare_spacy_training_corpus.py`) with only the new
 files in `grammar_files.csv`.

-### Large Language Models for student feedback
+## Large Language Models for Student Feedback: Technical Details

-Second, this corpus contains all data and scripts for our experiments with Large Language Models for student feedback.
+Second, this repository contains all data and scripts for our experiments with Large Language Models for student feedback.
 The goal of this task is to provide automatic feedback on the content of student responses.
 The files with examples of human feedback are in `data/automl`, organized by passage and prompt.
 The scripts are in `scripts/gpt`.

-#### GPT scripts
+### GPT scripts

 There are several scripts for our experiments with GPT:
 - `finetune.py`: finetune a GPT model with Quill's feedback